stevana/stateful-pbt-with-fakes/README.md

   runFake (Get q)   s = fmap Get_  <$> fGet q s runFake (Size q)  s = fmap Size_ <$> fSize q s

-  runReal (New sz)  = New_  <$> new sz
-  runReal (Put q i) = Put_  <$> put q i runReal (Get q)   = Get_  <$> get q
-  runReal (Size q)  = Size_ <$> size q
+  -- Here `new`, `put`, `get` and `size` are FFI wrappers for their respective C -- functions. runReal (New sz)  = New_  <$> new sz runReal (Put q i) = Put_  <$> put q i runReal (Get q)   = Get_  <$> get q runReal (Size q)  = Size_ <$> size q
 ```

+The only new thing worth paying attention to is the `q` in `Command` and
+`Response`, which is parametrised so that it works for both symbolic and real
+references.
+The `Functor` instance let's us to substitution, while `Foldable`
+let's us extract all new references from a response, so that we can substitute
+them in later `Command`s.

 ##### Testing